Al Janoub Stadium

 Located in the southern city of Al Wakrah, the 40,000-capacity Al Janoub Stadium opened on 16 May 2019 with the Amir Cup final.

 One of Qatar's oldest continuously inhabited areas, Al Wakrah was long a centre for pearl diving and fishing.
 The traditional dhow boats used in these pursuits inspired the design of Al Janoub Stadium.
 At its inauguration, a stunning pre-match show paid tribute to Al Wakrah's heritage and to Zaha Hadid, the architect whose firm designed the stadium's boldly futuristic shape.

-The Amir Cup 2019 final, which saw QSL side Al Duhail emerge victorious over Al Sadd, provided a taste of the experience future fans will enjoy at this FIFA World Cup™ quarter-final venue.
+The Amir Cup 2019 final, which saw QSL side Al Duhail emerge victorious over Al Sadd, provided a taste of the experience fans will enjoy at this FIFA World Cup™ venue.
 Another full house witnessed a semi-final of the 24th edition of the Arabian Gulf Cup in December 2019 when Qatar took on Saudi Arabia.

 An extraordinary stadium for an adventurous city

 As football fans approach the stadium, they will be greeted by beautiful parkland and the arena's elegant architecture.

 There's also plenty for fans to do around Al Wakrah before and after matches.
 Visitors can take a stroll along the waterfront, buy unique local wares at the souq or discover the area's rich history at a museum.